Did you wake up this morning and bounce out of bed ready to start your day?

 Travel also gives you a greater appreciation of family and home – things we often take for granted.

 Basically, travel makes you feel good but you don’t need me to tell you that!

 If you are always trying to be normal, you will never know how amazing you can be – Maya Angelou

-There’s nothing like spending 24 hours a day together sharing life changing events, to add a new depth to your relationship.
-This survey found travel has long-term benefits for couples, it helps build and maintain relationships, and gets the romantic juices flowing.
+There’s nothing like spending 24 hours a day together sharing life-changing events, to add a new depth to your relationship.

 But the benefits start long before you go away.

 The thrill of making the decision to take a break and see the world will transform your relationship.

 Those dreary nights at home are a thing of the past when you have a trip to organise.
 You can turn the TV off, bring out the world map and start planning!

 It will spark new conversations you’ve never had before and you’ll spend hours together researching, budgeting and organising.

 And working together to make your dream a reality is a wonderful way to bring you closer together.